Will I lose some or all of my pension as a result of divorce? I don’t see why my spouse should get any of it – he has hardly worked a day in his life!

 This case is just one of many where failure to change a beneficiary designation results in an unintended transfer of assets.
 The circuit court seemed to do what it thought was just by awarding the IRA to the estate, but the law did not support the decision.
 In the Supreme Court case, the couple had only been divorced for two months and it was likely that the ex-husband did not have an opportunity to change designations before dying in an auto accident.
 That did not matter.
 Thus it is important to change beneficiaries as soon as possible after a Divorce becomes final.

-Contact a Divorce Lawyer Today in Missouri, Illinois, Kansas, or Oklahoma
+Contact a Multi-State Divorce Lawyer Today in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 The divorce attorneys at Stange Law Firm, PC can help you if you are going through a divorce and have questions about your retirement.
 Contact us online or by calling 855-805-0595.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+We have locations in St. Louis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.